stevewhitmore/notes/aws/aws-dev-cert/compute/compute_fundamentals.md

 Upload code or edit it in-line
 Define the required resources, maximum execution timeout, IAM Role and Handler Name

-> AWS Lambda is a highly scalable serverless service, coupled with fantastic cost optimization compared to EC2 as you are only charged for Computer power while the code is running and for the number of cuntions called.
+> AWS Lambda is a highly scalable serverless service, coupled with fantastic cost optimization compared to EC2 as you are only charged for Computer power while the code is running and for the number of functions called.

 ## AWS Batch